 Here’s a guide to closing costs and other fees you can expect to pay when buying a home.

-Once your purchase contract is accepted by the seller, you’ll typically have 10 days to complete inspections on the home to help identify structural or mechanical issues, or termite or pest infestation.
-You’ll pay for these services (*typically between $300 and $500) out-of-pocket at the time the services are performed.
+Once your purchase contract is accepted by the seller, you’ll typically have 10 days to complete a home inspection.
+You’ll pay for inspections (*typically between $300 and $500) out-of-pocket at the time services are performed.

 If you’re applying for a loan, you’ll incur application and processing fees in addition to the amount of the purchase price that you’re financing.

 Credit Report: *Usually $25 – $50.
-Most lenders with check your credit history from all three major credit reporting agencies — Experian, Equifax and TransUnion.
-Lenders will collect the fee at the time you complete your loan application, and recheck your credit again just prior to closing.
+Lenders with check your credit history from all three major credit reporting agencies.
+They’ll usually collect the fee at the time you complete your loan application, and recheck your credit again just prior to closing.

 Appraisal: *Expect $400 – $600.
-Your lender will hire an independent appraiser to determine whether the property is worth the price you’ve offered for it.
-Lenders will usually collect the fee once your purchase contract is accepted and you are ready to move forward with your mortgage application. [ More about the appraisal is here. ]
+Your lender will order an appraisal to determine whether the property is worth the price you’ve offered for it.
+Lenders will usually collect the fee once your purchase contract is accepted and you are ready to move forward with your loan application.

-Loan Origination Fee: Typically about 1% of the total loan amount, this is an up-front fee charged by a lender for processing the loan application, and as compensation for originating the new loan.
-The fee is among closing costs paid by the buyer at time of settlement.
+Loan Origination Fee: Typically about 1% of the total loan amount, this fee is charged by a lender for processing the loan application, and as compensation for originating the new loan.
+The fee is collected at closing.

 Mortgage Insurance: If you get a conventional loan with a down payment less than 20 percent of the purchase price, you’ll be required to carry Private Mortgage Insurance (PMI) to protect the lender should you default on your loan.
 You’ll pay for PMI until your equity reaches 20 percent.